 PCAN is an ESRC Network with an ever-increasing cohort of Fellows (researchers appointed through the PCAN Fund on one-year funded Fellowships) and Associates (people working in place-based climate action that have been brought into the team for the synergies in their work, but are not funded by PCAN).
 Read more about the PCAN Fellows and their work.

 Alice is an environmental social scientist at the James Hutton Institute in Aberdeen.
-Her PCAN Fellowship project is "Place-based climate action in north-east Scotland: Investigating climate action where urban and rural meet"
+Her PCAN Fellowship project was "Place-based climate action in north-east Scotland: Investigating climate action where urban and rural meet"

 Neil is Partnership Development Manager at the Grantham Institute at Imperial College.
 His PCAN work engages councils in London to support them to increase the awareness and expertise of their employees, councillors and local residents on the co-benefits of climate action.

 Katherine currently works as Senior Manager, Climate Action Planning within the Measurement and Planning team at C40 Cities.
 Her work as a PCAN Associate develops and extends her PhD research on stakeholder motivation to join climate networks.